data-dot-all/dataall/pages/architecture.md

 ![archi](img/architecture_tooling.drawio.png#zoom#shadow)

-- Networking: AWS CodeBuild projects which are part of the CI/CD pipeline are running inside a VPC and private subnets.
+- As appears in the diagram, AWS CodeBuild projects which are part of the CI/CD pipeline are running inside a VPC and private subnets.

 - data.all dependencies are stored on AWS CodeArtifact which ensures third